Things to do in Chiang Mai

 Kad Luang (Warorot and Ton Lamyai Markets)

 The Warorot and Ton Lamyai Markets are located on the Ping River.
 Together with the Wat Ket neighbourhood across the Ping River, this used to be the commercial centre of Chiang Mai until the railroad arrived in 1922.
 Until that time, all transportation was river-based.
 The markets are locally known as Kad Luang, which translates as “big market”.
 A devastating fire destroyed the markets in February 1968.
-The markets were rebuilt and are still the most interesting and colourful markets in Chiang Mai.
+The markets were rebuilt and are still the most interesting and colourful markets.
 Kad Luang is one of the “must-see” places in Chiang Mai.

 The Iron Bridge